OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

  ### The Selected Model

 The model chosen for our classifier was the one developed by Chukwudi Okereafor.
-Chukwudi fine-tuned [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) for our multi-class text classification problem using the Twitter dataset.
+Okereafor fine-tuned [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) for our multi-class text classification problem using the Twitter dataset.

 Fine-tuning in the HuggingFace's `transformers` library involves using a pre-trained model and a tokenizer that is compatible with that model's architecture and input requirements.
 Each pre-trained model in transformers can be accessed using the right model class and be used with the associated tokenizer class.
-Since we want to use DistilBert for a classification task, we will use the `DistilBertTokenizer`'s tokenizer class to tokenize our texts and then use `TFDistilBertForSequenceClassification` model class in a later section to fine-tune the pre-trained model using the output from the tokenizer.
+Since we needed DistilBert for a classification task, Okereafor chose the `DistilBertTokenizer`'s tokenizer class to tokenize our texts and then used `TFDistilBertForSequenceClassification` model class in a later section to fine-tune the pre-trained model using the output from the tokenizer.

 The `DistilBertTokenizer` generates input_ids and attention_mask as outputs.
 This is what is required by a DistilBert model as its inputs.

-So, in the above code, we defined the tokenizer object using the `from_pretrained()` method which downloads and caches the tokenizer files associated with the DistilBert model.
-When we pass text through this tokenizer the generated output will be in the format expected by the DistilBert architecture, as stated above.
-We use `padding` and `truncation` to make sure all the vectors are the same size.
+Therefore, Okereafor defined the tokenizer object using the `from_pretrained()` method which downloads and caches the tokenizer files associated with the DistilBert model.
+He used `padding` and `truncation` to make sure all the vectors were the same size.

-Now that we have our texts in an encoded form, there is only one step left before we can begin the fine-tuning process.

-Before we can move on to the fine-tuning phase, we need to convert our input encodings and labels into a TensorFlow Dataset object.
-We do this by passing them to the `from_tensor_slices` constructor method.
-Now the data is in the right form and can be used to fine-tune the model.
+Once the texts in an encoded form, there is one further step is needed before beginning the fine-tuning process: the conversion of the input encodings and labels into a TensorFlow Dataset object.
+Okereafor did this by passing them to the `from_tensor_slices` constructor method.

+Okereafor chose to fine-tune Distilbert using two different methods, which are overviewed below.

 ### Fine-tuning using native Tensorflow